gshipley/enterprise_training/AdminTraining.md

 ###**Enable CDI**

-CDI or Context and Dependency injection is a Java EE 6 specification which enables dependency injection in a Java EE 6 project.
+CDI or Context and Dependency Injection is a Java EE 6 specification which enables dependency injection in a Java EE 6 project.
 To enable CDI in the *todo* project, create a *beans.xml* file in *src/main/webapp/WEB-INF* directory with the following contents:

 	<?xml version="1.0"?>
 	<beans xmlns="http://java.sun.com/xml/ns/javaee"
 	 xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://java.sun.com/xml/ns/javaee http://jboss.org/schema/cdi/beans_1_0.xsd"/>

-In order to use the @Inject annotation instead of the @Ejb annotation to inject an EJB, you will have to write a producer which will expose EntityManager.
+In order to use the *@Inject* annotation instead of the *@Ejb* annotation to inject an EJB, you will have to write a producer which will expose the *EntityManager*.
 Create a source file in the *src/main/java/com/todo/utils* directory named *Resources* and add the following source code:

 	package com.todo.utils;